Artifact Preparation and Deployment Process

 Artifact Creation Process

-1. Ensure Revision XML Files For each selected revision, ensure the existence of a corresponding revision XML file containing:
+1. Ensure Revision XML Files For each selected revision, ensure the presence of a corresponding revision XML file containing:

 • Commit details

-• List of added, modified, or deleted files If any XML file is missing, it is dynamically created.
+• List of added, modified, or deleted files If any XML file is missing, it is dynamically generated.

-2. Gather Changed Files Collect all files added, modified, or deleted across the selected revisions (B, C, F, G, J) using the prepared revision XML files.
+2. Gather Changed Files Collect all added, modified, or deleted files from the selected revisions (B, C, F, G, J) using the XML files.

-3. Checkout the Latest Revision Switch to the latest revision among the selected ones (e.g., B).
+3. Checkout the Latest Revision Switch to the latest selected revision (e.g., B).

-4. Copy Files to Package Directory Copy all gathered files into a package directory from the latest revision's (B) checkout.
+4. Copy Files to Package Directory Copy all gathered files into a package directory from the checkout of the latest selected revision.

-5. Prepare Deployment Files Create the package.xml and destructiveChanges.xml files in the package directory.
+5. Prepare Deployment Files Generate package.xml and destructiveChanges.xml within the package directory.

-6. Create the Artifact Zip Zip the package directory, which includes the modified files from selected revisions.
-This zip file is then used for custom deployments.
+6. Create the Artifact ZIP Archive the package directory, which includes the selected files and metadata files.
+This ZIP file is used for custom deployments.

 Deployment Process